-"A man walking alone on a deserted beach, brandishing a lantern in his outstretched hand, could be a fool.
-But, for a ship that went astray on a stormy night, he just might be the savior."
+"A man walking alone on a deserted beach, brandishing a lantern in his outstretched hand, might be a fool.
+But, for a ship that went astray on a stormy night, he might be the savior."

 I think there are possible no words to say after such beautiful images, masterfully mixed with this song.As days go by and news come and go, I only wish you and your country all the best.